Unraveling the Key of Machine Learning-based Android Malware Detection: Learning-based Android Malware Detection

-\jh{Figure~\ref{fig:features} delineates the relationship between APK file/folder and the features derived from them. } In the subsequent section, these features are elaborated in detail.
+Figure~\ref{fig:features} delineates the features typically utilized and their corresponding APK file or folder in ML-based Android malware detection.
+In the subsequent section, we elaborate on these features in detail.

-\featurepoint{[M]}{Hardware Component} Android apps necessitate the use of certain hardware components (\textit{e.g.,} camera) to execute particular functions (\textit{e.g.,} taking photos).
-The request for access to specific hardware components carries distinct security implications, as the utilization of certain hardware combinations often indicates potentially harmful behavior~\cite{arp2014drebin}.
-For instance, an app utilizing the camera and network connection may have the capability to monitor user activities and transmit this data to remote servers.
-To identify such potential malicious behaviors, several approaches~\cite{arp2014drebin,xu2018deeprefiner,kim2018multimodal,wang2019effective} check the hardware components requested by an app.
+\featurepoint{[M]}{Hardware Component} Android apps employ certain hardware components (\textit{e.g.,} camera) to execute particular functions (\textit{e.g.,} taking photos).
+The request for specific hardware components carries distinct security implications, as the utilization of hardware combinations often indicates potentially harmful behaviors~\cite{arp2014drebin}.
+For instance, an app utilizing the camera and network may have the capability to monitor user activities and transmit this data to remote servers.
+Recognizing the potential of this insight, several approaches~\cite{arp2014drebin,xu2018deeprefiner,kim2018multimodal,wang2019effective} have exploited these features as a heuristic for Android malware detection.

-\featurepoint{[M]}{Application Component} An APK uses four primary components, namely, Activity, Service, Content Provider, and Broadcast Receiver, to provide different entry points for the system/users to enter the app.
+\featurepoint{[M]}{Application Component} An APK uses four primary components, namely, Activity, Service, Content Provider, and Broadcast Receiver, to provide different entry points for the system/users.
 Specifically, Activity provides interfaces for direct user engagement; Service sustains the app's background operations; Broadcast Receiver delivers system-wide events to the app, and Content Provider manages a shared set of app data.
 Commonly, one malware family employs similar component names, such as \textit{SearchService} in the DroidKungFu family~\cite{kungfu}.
-Inspired by this, application component has been utilized to capture similar fingerprints in Android malware~\cite{arp2014drebin,xu2018deeprefiner,kim2018multimodal,wang2019effective}.
+Inspired by this, application components are utilized to capture similar fingerprints in Android malware~\cite{xu2018deeprefiner,kim2018multimodal,wang2019effective}.